Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Reflection Functions.md

 - `obj` - The name of the array/group member; Example: `opponentStrums`, `playerStrums`, etc.
 - `index` - The index number of the array/group member to be referenced.
-- `dontDestroy` - An optional parameter, Whether if the note type will be removed permanently making it unable to be re-added; Default is `false`.
+- `dontDestroy` - An optional parameter, Whether if the note type will be removed permanently making it unable to be re-added; Default value: `false`.

 ### updateHitboxFromGroup(group:String, index:Int)
 Updates the object's hitboxes with its specified member ID.